qxf2/makemework/README.md

 # Your assignment
 Complete the weather shopper exercise using the code provided to you.
 Your assignment is to:

-a. fix the errors in the existing code
+1. fix the errors in the existing code
-b. complete the payment structure using a code structure similar to what has been used for the other actions
+2. complete the payment structure using a code structure similar to what has been used for the other actions
-c. use the same design patterns and programming style used in this repository
+3. use the same design patterns and programming style used in this repository

 # How to proceed?
 1. Run the test using the command `pytest -k e2e`